See a list of upcoming offerings in our monthly professional development series!

 - *Structure & Clear Limits– learn how structure and clear limits meet the developmental needs of youth.
 Participants will have the opportunity to learn ways to improve their own OST program structure

 - *Youth Voice– reflect on how Youth Voice is offered in your program and gain experience utilizing strategies to offer meaningful opportunities for youth participation

 * The Youth Work Methods workshops are based on content developed by the David P. Weikart Center for Youth Program Quality, Forum for Youth Investment, and HighScope Foundation.
-Recent findings from the Youth Program Quality Intervention (YPQI), a randomized experimental study, demonstrate that exposure to and use of this content improves program quality in out-of-school-time settings.
+Recent findings from the Youth Program Quality Intervention (YPQI), demonstrate that exposure to and use of this content improves program quality in out-of-school-time settings.

 Simple Interactions is a practice-based, strengths-focused and community driven approach to support and develop professional, youth serving adults.
 The method identifies and captures adult-child interactions in everyday settings, facilitate learning communities to grow and develop and communicates the science and practice of human interactions.
 Learn more about Simple Interactions and apply to participate in our next SI Leadership Program cohort.